 \section{Selective patterning can lead to multistability}

 We harness internal stresses to generate pronounced local curvatures and exploit them for functionality.
 By selecting specific knit patterns of front-knits and back-knits, we engineer curved morphologies, snap-through instabilities, and multistability into the fabric.
-We consider unit cells composed of 4 x 4 blocks, with each block containing 12 x 12 stitches knit on either the front or back bed.
+We consider unit cells composed of 4$\times$4 blocks, with each block containing 12$\times$12 stitches knit on either the front or back bed.
 There are $2^{16}$ possible unit cells that follow these rules, but we focus on three patterns that are balanced, i.e., they have an equal number of stitches knit on the front and back beds: a \emph{Step} pattern (Fig.~\ref{fig:diff-geometries}A), a \emph{Windmill} pattern (Fig.~\ref{fig:diff-geometries}B), and an \emph{H-shaped} pattern (Fig.~\ref{fig:diff-geometries}C).
 By selecting patterns with the same number of stitches on the front bed and back bed, the local curvatures effectively cancel out, resulting in a fabric with no global curvature.
-We knit samples that are a 2 x 2 repeat of the unit cells, adding the first row once more at the end to facilitate testing.
+We knit samples that are a 2$\times$2 repeat of the unit cells, adding the first row once more at the end as handling regions to facilitate testing.

 Upon manufacturing, all fabric samples exhibit pronounced natural curvature in the bulk (Figs.~\ref{fig:diff-geometries}D-i,E-i,F-i).
-When subjected to point loading, all samples display J-shaped force-displacement curves, indicative of both unfolding and stretching regimes (Figs.~\ref{fig:diff-geometries}G,H,I).
+When subjected to point loading, all samples display J-shaped force-displacement curves (Figs.~\ref{fig:diff-geometries}G,H,I, Mov.
+S1), with an initial low-stiffness region corresponding to unfolding, followed by a stiffening regime associated with stretching \cite{sanchez2023knitting, amanatides2022characterizing}.
 Samples also exhibit hysteresis due to internal friction between the yarns.
 Each pattern exhibits unique mechanical behavior, displayed in the force-displacement curves (Figs. \ref{fig:diff-geometries}G, H, I) and snapshots taken at key points throughout the loading and unloading curves (Figs. \ref{fig:diff-geometries}D, E, F).